 - ICAP: A good choice for user configuration solutions.
-Requires the creation of an ICAP controller as well as logic to drive the ICAP interface. - MCAP: (UltraScaleTM and UltraScale+TM devices only) Provides a dedicated connection to the ICAP from one specific PCIe® block per device. - PCAP: The primary configuration mechanism for Zynq-7000 AP SoC designs. - JTAG: A good interface for quick testing or debug.
+Requires the creation of an ICAP controller as well as logic to drive the ICAP interface. - MCAP: (UltraScaleTM and UltraScale+TM devices only) Provides a dedicated connection to the configuration engine from one specific PCle® block per device. - PCAP: The primary configuration mechanism for Zynq-7000 SoC and Zynq UltraScale+ designs. - JTAG: A good interface for quick testing or debug.
 Can be driven with the Vivado Logic Analyzer. - Slave SelectMAP or Slave Serial: A good choice to perform full configuration and Partial Reconfiguration over the same interface.